tdihp/myakshack/mncni/README.md

 Originally I wanted to replicate
 [AKS "kubenet"](https://learn.microsoft.com/en-us/azure/aks/configure-kubenet),
 but that's rather repetitive.
-To spice it up a bit, in this last lab, we deploy [wireguard](https://www.wireguard.com/) based VPN for cross node pod2pod communication.
+To spice things up a bit, in this last lab, we deploy [wireguard](https://www.wireguard.com/) based VPN for cross node pod2pod communication.

 Network plan on a given node will look like below: